libocca/occa/INSTALL.md

 Please refer [occa-transpiler README](https://github.com/libocca/occa-transpiler/blob/main/README.md) for instructions on how to build and install the occa-transpiler.
 Then you can modify the preset as following to install OCCA with occa-transpiler enabled.
-Please replace `<occa-transpiler-install dir>` by the root directory of your occa-transpiler installation.
+Please replace `<occa-transpiler-install-dir>` by the root directory of your occa-transpiler installation.

 ```json
 {